Search This Site

-If you go for days, weeks, or months without doing anything to demonstrate or communicate the respect or high regard you have for your husband, it will really bother him.
-And what’s worse, he would feel the hurt very deeply if you did something that was disrespectful or distrusting of him which would make him question the acceptance and question whether or not you really respect him at all.
+If you go for days, weeks, or months without doing anything to demonstrate or communicate the respect or high regard you have for your husband, it will really discourage him.
+And what’s worse, he would feel the hurt very deeply if you did something that was disrespectful or distrusting of him which would make him question the acceptance and question whether or not you really respect (aka: love him) him at all.

 “But wait!” you say, “That’s not the same at all!”

-But if you make “it’s not the same” in regards to the legitimacy of the so-
+But if you mean that it’s “not the same” in regards to the legitimacy of the so-

 We women will be the first to agree that love should be unconditional.
 Our husbands should show us love simply because we are their wives.
 There shouldn’t be any conditions, obligations, prerequisites, or any other strings attached.
 Unconditional love!

 But when it comes to respect we get all up in arms and say that our husbands need to earn our respect.
 We completely disregard the claims we hear about them having a need for respect.
-We don’t feel that same need, we can’t relate to it, we can’t understand it, and so we completely disregard it.
+We don’t feel that same need, we can’t relate to it, we can’t understand it, and so we easily dismiss it or even completely disregard it.

 Well, I can assure you that you’re husband doesn’t fully understand your need for